Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution

+The mass of the smallest structures that can be recovered in a galaxy-scale halo using the method of gravitational imaging \citep{Koopmans2005,VegettiKoopmans2009} is limited by the sensitivity of the observational setup to tiny surface-brightness perturbations in the lensed images.
+As argued by \cite{Blandford}, \cite{Koopmans2005} and explicitly demonstrated by \cite{Rau2013}, the surface-brightness anomalies induced in the lensed images by a given density fluctuation in the lens galaxy are enhanced when the lensed background source is either compact or highly structured.
+Taking into account that blue star-forming regions are considerably more structured than the redder old stellar populations, the choice of a lens system with a star-forming source galaxy combined with the selection of an ultra-violet observational filter might substantially improve the overall sensitivity of our approach.

-With the aim of testing and illustrating our methodology, in this section we apply it to HST-imaging of SDSS J0252+0039, one of only ten galaxy-galaxy strong gravitational lens systems from the SLACS Survey with deep UV HST/WFC3/F390W-imaging data (referred to as \textit{U-band} in the remainder of the paper).
-The chosen system consists of a massive elliptical galaxy at redshift $z_{\rm l} = 0.280$ acting as a gravitational lens on a blue star-forming source galaxy at redshift ${z_{\rm s}} = 0.982$ \citep{Bolton2008}.
-Besides the high mass of the lens galaxy and the clumpiness of the star-forming background source, allowing us to increase the sensitivity of our method, the relatively simple lens geometry of SDSS J0252+0039 makes it a good choice for illustrating and testing our new approach.
+Following this idea, we apply our methodology to HST/WFC3/F390W-imaging data (with the central wavelength of 390 nm, referred to as \textit{U-band} in the remainder of the paper) of the galaxy-galaxy strong gravitational lens system SDSS J0252+0039 from the SLACS Survey.
+This lens system consists of a massive elliptical lens galaxy at redshift $z_{\rm l} = 0.280$ and a blue star-forming source galaxy at redshift ${z_{\rm s}} = 0.982$ \citep{Bolton2008}.
+The choice of SDSS J0252+0039 is motivated by the large mass of its lens galaxy (total mass of $10^{11.25} M_\odot$ inside the Einstein radius), the high surface-brightness gradient of the star-forming background galaxy and the relatively simple lens geometry which reduces the uncertainty in the lens modelling \citep{Auger2009}.